davidkariuki/typescript-express-mongo-api-example/README.md

-This is a node/Express.js api project written in TypeScript & tested with Jest + SuperTest
+This is a node/Express.js + MongoDB API project written in TypeScript & tested with Jest + SuperTest

 ## Getting Started